Home >

 The Dawes Arboretum, located just south of Newark on SR 13 (Jacksontown Road, SE) and 3 miles north of I-70, is one of the premier public gardens in North America.
 The Arboretum is a non-profit organization devoted to providing access to world-class plant collections, hardy to central Ohio.
-The Arboretum provides a unique education experience any time during the year.
+The Arboretum provides a unique educational experience any time of the year.
+While most of the 15,000 plants are hardy to central Ohio, 4,500 are unique to Dawes.
+Over the years, records have been kept for each woody plant on the property including the specific location, scientific and common name as well as the origin and age of the plant.

-The original goal, and to a large extent, the continuing goal, was to encourage the planting of forest and ornamental trees and demonstrate the value of trees both for practical and scientific research in horticulture and agriculture.
-The result gives not only pleasure for visitors, but also to educate and improve the general knowledge and love of trees and shrubs.
+The original goal, and to a large extent, the continuing goal, was to encourage the planting of forest and ornamental trees, and demonstrate at the same time their value for both practical and scientific research in horticulture and agriculture.
+The result gives enjoyment for even the most casual visitor, but also provides immense educational opportunities that improves the general knowledge and love of trees and shrubs.

-The Dawes Arboretum was founded by Berman Dawes and his wife Bertie in 1929.
-Berman's love of tree was just of his passions.
-While working in the lumber industry, (Dawes operated a wholesale lumber business in Marietta), he began to dream about a way of providing people the opportunity to learn about and appreciate the beauty of trees.
+The Dawes Arboretum was founded by Beman Dawes and his wife Bertie in 1929.
+Berman's love of trees was just one of his passions.
 Together with his wife, who was a self-taught naturalist and gardener, created The Dawes Arboretum.
 The couple raised 5 children who later became the founding trustees of The Dawes Arboretum.

-You might wonder how an individual creates such a large park.
-Beman Dawes formed The Pure Oil Company in 1920, and used the assets from The Pure Oil Company to establish an endowment fund for perpetual operation of The Dawes Arboretum.
+In time an endowment fund was created for the perpetual operation of The Dawes Arboretum.
 Beman's brother, Brigadier General Charles Gates Dawes, also contributed to the endowment.
-Charles was Vice President of The United States, 1925 to 1929, and won the Nobel Peace Prize in 1925.
+Charles was Vice President of the United States under Calvin Coolidge from 1925 to 1929.

 Once the Dawes family’s country home, the Daweswood House Museum contains a collection of 19th and 20th century antiques, collectibles and photographs that reflect the lifestyle and collecting interests of the founding family.